noynaert/csc274handouts/Unit_02_BasicCommandsAndManPages/Unit_02_020_Commands.md

 ## Pipes Interlude

-Pipes will not be on this quiz.
+Pipes will not be in this unit.
 Pipes will be covered in a later unit.
 However, in this unit we will introduce using them.
 Hopefully they will not feel as odd when we get to them.